-During the main campaign, the vaccinators undertaking the centralized pulsed vaccination and the village-level decentralized continuous vaccination strategies vaccinated the most dogs per day compared to those implementing the decentralized sub-village level and discretionary continuous strategies (Table 2).
-Subsequent campaigns in the decentralized continuous approach resulted in further dogs being vaccinated that would have been left unvaccinated if centralized pulsed vaccination was used.
-About 1,642 more dogs (32.14%) were vaccinated in the follow-up campaigns under the village-level strategy, while follow up campaigns in the sub-village level and discretionary strategies led to 1,456 dogs (28.15%) and 1,139 dogs (24.57%) being vaccinated (Figure 2).
-Of the 14,917 dogs vaccinated under the continuous vaccination approach, 14,196 (95%) were vaccinated using central point clinics held at village and sub-village levels, and only 2.74% and 2.09% of dogs were vaccinated using house-to-house and on-demand methods respectively.
+During the main campaign, the vaccinators undertaking the CPV and the VLC vaccination strategies vaccinated the most dogs per day compared to those implementing the SVLC level and DC (Table 2).
+Subsequent campaigns in the DCV approach resulted in further dogs being vaccinated that would have been left unvaccinated if CPV was used.
+About 1,642 more dogs (32.14%) were vaccinated in the follow-up campaigns under the VLC, while follow up campaigns in the SVLC and DC strategies led to 1,456 dogs (28.15%) and 1,139 dogs (24.57%) being vaccinated (Figure 2).
+Of the 14,917 dogs vaccinated under the DCV approach, 14,196 (95%) were vaccinated using central point clinics held at village and sub-village levels, and only 2.74% and 2.09% of dogs were vaccinated using house-to-house and on-demand methods respectively.